ec-europa/europa-component-library/docs/Migrating-v3.md

 ## Resources specifics

 - logo file names have been homogenized between EC and EU, using the pattern `logo-(ec|eu)--(language).svg`
+- all icons have been grouped in a single cateory, instead of having different ones (branded, general, ...).
+So now only the icon name is used.
 - icon size '2xs' has been changed from 10px to 12px

 ## Presets / themes